Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Discussion of Sources

-ID679 is a possible $z=15.9$ Lyman break galaxy candidate with F444W=26.9; it has a candidate Lyman break between F200W and F277W, a blue continuum shape at longer wavelengths ($>2$\micron), and no flux detected in the bluer channels.
-It is quite faint; because of this the F115W$-$F200W color is not constrained well enough to have put it in the color selection window for these redshifts of Paper III.
-This also means the $z=15.9$ solution is not robust; the SED and $P(z)$ of of this object show that there is significant probability of low redshift ($z\sim 1$).
-We show this alternate solution in the figure.
-Given low redshift is a priori more likely we can not regard this as a strong candidate.
-The other $z=16.4$ object in Figure~1, ID2060, is similar and also has low-z solutions, furthermore it lies very close to the diffraction spike of a nearby bright galaxy that may contaminate the photometry.
+There are three more $z>11$ candidates in our selection; however none are compelling.
+ID12761 shows the $z=15.5$ candidate which is the highest redshift one.
+However there is weak residual flux shortwards of $1\micron$ which rules this out.
+The photometry at long wavelengths may be contaminated by a nearby bright galaxy.
+The other two objects have similar photometric issues.
 The discovery of $z\sim 16$ F150W dropouts has attracted a lot of recent attention \citep{Fink2022,Donnan2022,Atek2022} and is scientifically important for our understanding of early galaxy formation, however as see here SEDs at these redshifts may be ambiguous unless they have very high signal:noise \citep[e.g.,][]{Zavala2022}.
-Confirming the two objects in our sample would require significantly deeper imaging data, shortwards of F200W.
+Future improved GLASS reductions will allow these candidates to be reanalysed, and they could be targeted for future JWST spectroscopy along with more firm candidates.
 These results do however indicate that our technique is a promising alternative to traditional methods to discover more of the very high-redshift objects.